dgski/markdown-parser/test.md

 ## This is a Sub-Heading

 Here we will a random paragraph for us to analyze!
+We can add any text we want here!

 *Italic Text*

 - Unordered List Item One
 - Second Unordered List Item
-- Third Unordered List Item has some **Bold** Text
+- Third Unordered **List** Item has some **Bold** Text

 **[Link](http://apple.com)**